heading

 The Quantum Liquid Fund (QLF) was the second fund launched by Quantum (in the year 2006) and is ideal for investors who want a savings bank account type of investment.
 The primary objective of the Liquid Fund is thus to ensure that your investments are made prudently in safe and liquid instruments to earn slightly higher returns than interest on a bank savings account.
 The fund prioritizes Safety and Liquidity over Returns and invests pre-dominantly in Government Securities, Treasury Bills and Money Market instruments issued by Public Sector Undertakings.
-Investors can also use QLF as a fund to make regular investments into the Quantum Long Term Equity Value Fund through the systematic transfer plan route.
+Investors can also use QLF as a fund to make regular investments into the Quantum Value Fund through the systematic transfer plan route.

 1. Invests only in Government Securities, Treasury Bills and AAA/A1+ rated Public Sector Undertakings.